 Create a nature-inspired Easter tablescape with wheatgrass peat pots, beautiful tulip arrangements and more Easter decorations!

-Easter is just around the corner, and I thought it would be fun to create a new tablescape for our family gathering.
-After this long harsh winter, nothing makes me happier than seeing the freshness and vibrancy of green mixed with natural elements of Spring.
+Easter is just around the corner, so I thought it would be fun to create a new tablescape for our family gathering.
+After this long harsh winter, nothing makes me happier than seeing the freshness and vibrancy of green mixed with natural elements of spring.
 This year’s Easter table is all about embracing simplicity.

 Putting a table setting together for Easter can be cheap and cheerful.
 I always like to mix some old with a bit new in any decorating project to make it both interesting and budget-friendly.
 It’s all about layering and using materials with different textures and tones.

-I started with a basic runner that I created out of a piece of cotton canvas.
+I started with a basic table runner that I created out of a piece of cotton canvas.
 Tearing the edges and putting it through the washer and dryer was all it took to get the natural feel I was going for.
+You can also use this technique to create frayed edge napkins.

-I set the table with my existing dishes and flatware, and layered some new yellow and white striped linen napkins that I wrapped in a bee-printed cotton ribbon from May Arts.
+I set the table with my existing dishes and flatware, then layered some new yellow and white striped linen napkins that I wrapped in a bee-printed cotton ribbon.
+Isn’t it adorable?!

 Here’s the Easter printable I created in a soft mint colour that reminds me of spring.